 User Access Levels

-Security rules can be applied to resources to manage user access levels.
+Security rules can be created to help manage resources by applying an Access Level to users.

-- Teamwork Stream / Finance Stream - If Secure Stream is enabled in the stream settings, users cannot access the stream unless they are granted Read, Write or Admin permissions in a security rule.
+- Teamwork Stream / Finance Stream - If Secure Stream is enabled in the stream settings, users cannot access the stream without Read, Write or Admin permissions.

-- Writeback Destination - If Secure Destination is enabled in the destination settings, users cannot access the destination unless they are granted Write access in a security rule.
+- Writeback Destination - If Secure Destination is enabled in the destination settings, users cannot access the destination without Write access.

 - Workflow - If a workflow state has a Visibility setting of Limited, users cannot view these settings unless they are granted Approver permissions in a security rule.